SoumyadipBhowmik/Merry-Christmas-gift/README.md

-# A project based on tutorials made by Scrimba and a project solely made by HTML and CSS
+# A project based on tutorials made by Scrimba solely made by HTML and CSS